 There are four play areas for your kids to work off their energy before the flight.
 Free strollers are available once you are in the secure zone.
 Great airport for transiting to the city via train.
 The train station is connected to the airport.

 Lisbon Airport has play areas that provide plenty of fun for kids and a break for parents.
 There are 4 play areas on the way to the boarding gates.
 Lisbon airport reminds me of Rome airport, it seems a little chaotic until you pass through Passport Control.
-Lisbon is amazing, though, read on review of Square Largo Do Carmo here
+Lisbon is an amazing city to visit.

 There are more than ten colourful children’s play areas at the airport.
 El Prat i a great shiny new airport with an outdoor area where kids can also run around and have fun.
 Another great airport for plane viewing with massive glass sections for viewing.